onweru/compose/README.md

 Note that you need the `themesDir` flag when running Hugo because the site files are inside the theme repo.

+### How do I disable dark mode?

+Under `params` add `darkMode = false` to your `config.toml` file.
+If your site is based on the exampleSite, the value is already included; you only need to uncomment it.

 ## From the same creator

 1. [Swift Theme](https://github.com/onweru/hugo-swift-theme)